MarvinXLII/BravelyRandomize2/README.md

 - Scaling exp, JP, and pg from battles.
 - Free Magnifying Glasses and Teleport Stones from shops.

-Some shops are automaticlly updates based on options selected.
+Some shops are automaticlly updated based on options selected.
 Check them out!

 - Early shops include Hi-Potions and Ethers (only when shuffling job abilities)
 - Early shops include attack items (only when shuffling bosses and/or their resistances)